 This work used JASMIN, the UK collaborative data analysis facility, the ARCHER UK National Supercomputing Service.
-YMS acknowledges the Cambridge ESS DTP for support.
+YMS acknowledges the Cambridge C-Clear DTP for support.
 PTG, JK and ATA were funded by NERC through NCAS.
 The research leading to these results has received funding from the European Community's Seventh Framework Programme 10 (FP7/2007-2013) under grant agreement no. 603557 (StratoClim).
-Datasets for this research are available in these in-text data citation references: Griffiths et al. (2020), with a license detailed on the accompanying website.
+Data for this work are publicly available at the UK BADC/CEDA repository.